Black Noir: The Boys

-In flashbacks to the Cold War depicted in the third season, Noir is revealed to be a man named Earving who had begun his superhero career and joined Payback, Vought's predecessor to the Seven.
+In flashbacks to the Cold War depicted in the third season, Noir is revealed to be a black man named Earving who had begun his superhero career and joined Payback, Vought's predecessor to the Seven.
 However, Noir and the rest of his teammates were subject to career sabotage and physical abuse by team leader Soldier Boy.
-In 1984 amidst a joint operation with the CIA to stop a communist government in Nicaragua, Edgar secretly assigned Payback to trade Soldier Boy to the Russian government so Vought can eventually replace him with Homelander, who had been conceived with sperm obtained from Soldier Boy.
+In 1984 amidst a joint operation with the CIA and the Contras to stop the Sandinista government in Nicaragua, Edgar secretly assigned Payback to trade Soldier Boy to the Soviet Union so Vought can eventually replace him with Homelander, who had been conceived with sperm obtained from Soldier Boy.
 Throughout, Noir complained about having to wear a helmet that covers his face as he wanted to be the "Eddie Murphy" of superheroes, though Edgar told him Vought believed a publicly black superhero was neither profitable nor acceptable at the time.
+Amidst an attack on their camp by Nicaraguan and Soviet soldiers, Noir led Payback in cornering and attacking Soldier Boy.
+They eventually succeeded in subduing him, though Soldier Boy left Noir disfigured, mute, and brain damaged.
+Regarding season 3, Eric Kripke stated:"Young Noir grew up going to this pizza chain called Buster Beavers.
+It's like a Chuck E. Cheese.
+He sees the animated characters.
+They come to life and they have a lot of interaction with him.
+Like everything on the show, it's sort of this organic road to hell, I guess.
+We wanted to see Noir sort of Dark Night of the Soul.
+It's hard to do that because he doesn't communicate.
+We knew we had to go inside his head and someone pitched, like, he goes to a cabin.
+And I said, 'He should go to a cabin, but all these Snow White animated creatures should be flying around all over him' and that we strongly implied they've always been there.
+And then someone said, 'Well, it might be a little corny.
+What about like a Chuck E. Cheese?'
+So it just evolves."
+On the use of animation for Noir's imagination, inspired by his development of The Boys Presents: Diabolical, Kripke further revealed that "[w]e worked with this amazing [animation] company called 6 Point Harness, which did create all the animation for us [right at the level of real Disney hand-drawn animation].
+But what I love about it most of all is it's definitely implied that for the entire run of the series, these characters just hang out with Noir.
+If you were to cut [back] into Noir's point of view [during the first two seasons], he'd have these animated characters that he's interacting with.
+And that just brings me no end of pleasure."

-Amidst an attack on their camp by Nicaraguan and Russian soldiers, Noir led Payback in cornering and attacking Soldier Boy.
-They eventually succeeded in subduing him, though not before Soldier Boy left Noir permanently disfigured, mute, and brain damaged.
-In the present, upon coming out of his coma and learning of Soldier Boy's return to America, Noir cuts his tracking chip out of his arm and hides out in an abandoned Buster Beaver's Pizza Restaurant, where its mascots and his imaginary friends reenact the abuse he suffered from Soldier Boy to convince Noir to face him instead of running.
+In the present, upon coming out of his coma and learning of Soldier Boy's return to United States, Noir cuts his tracking chip out of his arm and hides out in an abandoned Buster Beaver's Pizza Restaurant, where its mascots and his imaginary friends reenact the abuse he suffered from Soldier Boy to convince Noir to face him instead of running.
 Upon returning to Vought, Homelander kills Noir for withholding his knowledge of Soldier Boy being Homelander's biological father.
 Before he dies, Noir sees Buster Beaver and his friends as they mourn his death and state that they are proud of him.